-Welcome to Swim Teach - the home of basic swimming strokes!
-Whether you're a swimming teacher, a beginner learning to swim or a parent teaching your child, there's a mountain of tips, tricks and support here.
+Welcome to Swim Teach - where I make the different swimming strokes simple to learn and easy to teach.
+Whether you're a swimming teacher, a beginner learning to swim or a parent teaching your child, there's a mountain of tips, tricks and support here for learning about the basic strokes in swimming and everything else to do with teaching and learning one of the essential life skills.

 Are you a frustrated beginner?
 Stress no more.
 Here at Swim Teach, you will find the four basic swim strokes broken down into separate parts, along with tons of tips and support for all areas of learning to swim.